Temple University: Rankings

-In U.S. News & World Report's 2021 rankings, Temple is tied for 46th among U.S. public universities, tied for 103rd among all national universities and ranked tied for 312th globally.
+In U.S. News & World Report 2024 rankings, Temple is tied for 89th among all national universities.
 Temple undergraduate college is among the top colleges profiled in The Princeton Review's The Best 382 colleges (2018).
-Temple's Arts and Humanities faculty, Social Science and Management faculty, Life Science and Medicine faculty are ranked 182nd, 339th, 350th respectively in the world in 2014 by QS World University Rankings.
-Temple's Social Science faculty is also ranked 51-75 in the world in 2016 by ARWU.
+Temple's Arts and Humanities faculty, Social Science and Management faculty, Life Science, and Medicine faculty are ranked 401–450, 451–500, and 369th respectively in the world in 2024 by QS World University Rankings.
+Additionally, Temple's Hospitality and Tourism Management faculty is ranked 9th in the world in 2024 by ARWU.

-In 2017, Temple received $268.4 million in research funding, ranking it 85th out of 901 institutions in the NSF's Higher Education Research and Development Survey.
+Forbes ranked Temple 192nd out of the top 500 rated private and public colleges and universities in America for the 2024–25 report.
+Temple was also ranked 87th among public colleges and 76th in the northeast.

+In 2024, Washington Monthly ranked Temple 144th among 438 national universities in the U.S. based on Temple's contribution to the public good, as measured by social mobility, research, and promoting public service.

+According to the National Science Foundation, Temple spent $301,395 million on research and development in 2022, ranking it 98th out of 899 institutions.

 Student life

-As of 2018, about 11,000 students live on or around Temple's main campus.
+As of 2023, 13,764 students live on or around Temple's main campus.
 University officials have tried various strategies, including building facilities, to encourage students, faculty, and staff to live and work nearby.

-Recreational facilities on and around main campus include the Howard Gittis Student Center, which has a movie theater, food court, underground multi-purpose room, game room, computer lounge, and meeting and office space for student groups and organizations.
-Exercise facilities include the Independence Blue Cross Student Recreation Center (commonly referred to as IBC), which provides 59,000 square feet (5,500 m2) of fitness facilities; the Student Pavilion, a 4-court field house for volleyball, basketball, badminton, floor hockey, indoor soccer, tennis, golf, and more; and Pearson/McGonigle, TU Fitness, and the Geasey Field Complex.
+The main recreational facility on Main Campus is the Howard Gittis Student Center, which has a movie theater, food court, underground multi-purpose room, game room, computer lounge, and meeting and office space for student groups and organizations.
+Exercise facilities include the Independence Blue Cross Student Recreation Center (commonly referred to as IBC), which provides 59,000 square feet (5,500 m2) of fitness facilities; the Student Pavilion, a 4-court field house for volleyball, basketball, badminton, floor hockey, indoor soccer, tennis, and golf; and the Geasey Field Complex, 98,300-square-foot multisport turf field and seven tennis courts.
+Pearson-McGonigle Hall also has a recreational basketball court on the third floor and a pool in the basement.

+In 2017, the Aramark Student Training and Recreation Complex (STAR) was opened at 15th Street and Montgomery Avenue.
+The facility includes a climbing wall, weight room, and an outdoor track.
+There is also academic classrooms for the College of Public Health, administrative offices, a juice bar, and a 75-yard turf field.

 The Recreation Center is part of the Liacouras Center, which also includes the home court of the Temple basketball team and various entertainment venues.

-In 2017, the Aramark Student Training and Recreation Complex (commonly referred to as STAR) was built, which includes a new climbing wall and the weight room.
-There is also academic classrooms for the College of Public Health, administrative offices, a Jamba Juice and a 75-yard turf field.

 Traditions

 Cherry and White

 Cherry and White are the official school colors of Temple University.
-Temple was the first school in the nation to officially use cherry as one of its colors.
-The only other current school that uses the cherry and white combination is the Rensselaer Polytechnic Institute in Troy, New York.
-The only other large university that uses cherry is the University of New Mexico.
-Cherry is a common motif at Temple, from the Cherry Crusade fan club to the Cherry and White Directory.
+Temple was the first school in the nation officially to use cherry as one of its colors.
+Cherry (both the color and less often, the fruit) is a common motif at Temple, from the Cherry Crusade fan club to the Cherry and White Directory.
 In 2008, Temple standardized the cherry color to be Pantone Matching System (PMS) 201.